authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/provider.md

 {{< confkey type="string" default="<thumbprint of public key>" required="no" >}}

 Completely optional, and generally discouraged unless there is a collision between the automatically generated key id's.
-If provided must be a unique string with 100 or less characters, with a recommendation to use a length less than 15.
+If provided must be a unique string with 100 or fewer characters, with a recommendation to use a length less than 15.
 In addition, it must meet the following rules:

 - Match the regular expression `^[a-zA-Z0-9](([a-zA-Z0-9._~-]*)([a-zA-Z0-9]))?$` which should enforce the following rules: